Electroforming for Jewellery Class (Split over 2 days)

 The class runs over two sessions - half a day each, to allow time for the electroforming process to take place in-between.
 Part one will be preparing the objects and items for forming - designing, sealing and painting, then setting up the kit.
 Part two will be troubleshooting, how to store and maintain the kit, and finishing (polishing and refining) the completed pieces.

-Class size - maximum of 3 people
+Class size - just 1 - 3 people

 New dates regularly added.